trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

    }
    ```

-   For a complete example of creating tokens, see the file `TezosSDK/Examples/Contract/Scripts/MintToken.cs`.
+   For a complete example of creating tokens, see the file `TezosSDK/Examples/Contract/Scripts/MintToken.cs` and the Contract example scene.

    Note that developers usually don't store large files such as images or large metadata files directly on the blockchain.
    Instead, they set up distributed storage for the file with the InterPlanetary File System (IPFS).